-When left undiagnosed or untreated, high LDL numbers can become deadly.
-High LDL levels can cause coronary heart disease and high blood pressure.
+When left undiagnosed or untreated, high LDL levels can become deadly, as they can lead to coronary heart disease and high blood pressure.
 These conditions increase your risk for a major vascular event, such as a heart attack or stroke.
 For decades, doctors have tried to reduce cholesterol levels by prescribing medications and lifestyle changes.

-Diet and exercise can go a long way toward reducing cholesterol levels, but sometimes these measures are not enough.
+Diet and exercise can go a long way toward reducing cholesterol levels, but sometimes these measures aren’t enough.
 The most common high cholesterol treatment is a statin.
 Statin medications are designed to reduce LDL levels in the blood.
 For most people, statins safely lower LDL levels.

-Once prescribed and started, most high cholesterol patients will need to take statins for the rest of their lives.
-Some people may be able to stop if they successfully lower their cholesterol levels through diet, weight loss, exercise, or some other means.
+Most people with high cholesterol who start taking statins will need to do so for the rest of their lives.
+However, some may be able to stop if they successfully lower their cholesterol levels through diet, weight loss, exercise, or some other means.

-These medicines are not for everyone.
-In light of the possible side effects caused by these medicines, the FDA released new guidelines that can help patients and their physicians effectively monitor potential side effects and issues caused by statin medicines.
+These medicines aren’t for everyone.
+In light of their possible side effects, the FDA released new guidelines that can help patients and their physicians effectively monitor potential side effects and issues caused by statin medicines.

 Cholesterol-lowering statin medications have a long history of successfully treating and lowering cholesterol levels.
 The longer people take statins, the more science learns about the possible side effects.
 That’s why the FDA recently released new guidelines for statin use.
 Decades of research and study revealed a few important issues.

-- a notice that routine liver enzyme monitoring is no longer necessary.
+- A notice that routine liver enzyme monitoring is no longer necessary.
 Liver enzyme tests were used for decades as a way to catch potential liver damage.
-However, the FDA has found that these checks are not effective.
-The new recommendation: doctors should perform a liver enzyme test before statin use begins.
+However, the FDA has found that these checks aren’t effective.
+The new recommendation: Doctors should perform a liver enzyme test before statin use begins.
 Then patients should be checked again if symptoms of liver damage appear.

-- a warning that patients taking lovastatin, a type of statin medication, are at risk for muscle damage.
-Patients taking this type of medicine should be aware of this possible drug interaction.
+- A warning that those taking lovastatin, a type of statin medication, are at risk for muscle damage.
+People taking this type of medicine should be aware of this possible drug interaction.

 Individuals diagnosed with high cholesterol should try to get 40 minutes of aerobic exercise three to four times a week.
 Ideal activities include brisk walking, bicycling, swimming, or even dancing.

-Good eating habits can also help reduce your risk of complications, may help lower your cholesterol, and can help prevent other conditions.
+Good eating habits can also help reduce your risk of complications, lower your cholesterol, and prevent other conditions.
 The AHA and ACC recommend people eat at least four to five servings of both fruits and vegetables each day.
 People with high cholesterol should also aim to eat more whole grains, nuts, and low-fat dairy products.
-They should limit the amount of meat, poultry, and fish they eat to no more than six ounces per day.
+They should limit the amount of meat, poultry, and fish they eat to no more than 6 ounces per day.